 “Cool man, I’ll take care of it while you’re gone.”

 I return later with the pipe, and I see that another court regular’s there with him.
-This one’s a real piece of work, like he talks fairly incoherent most of the time and has buggy bloodshot eyes, and kinda crusty all over.
+This one’s a real piece of work, like he talks fairly incoherent most of the time and has bloodshot eyes, and kinda crusty all over.
 Meth, man.
 Yesterday I couldn’t make out a single word.
 But today he’s a little more lucid, and is aiming to coach me.
 I let him.
 It’s a fun game to play.
 It’s clear that this guy, who could be 20, could be 40, used to ball back in the day.
 And it makes me wonder at the past lives of all these folks and the identities they tossed to the side of the road when they decided to go outside.

 I see the guy’s got the Quran open.
 No doubt plumbing the texts for the secret shared message of all the faiths, going all irresponsible syncretic-like cause we’re all one, god is love, everything is connected, etc, etc.

 The messianic trip is a tough one.
 It’s a hard one to come down from.

 I walk into the Med and it’s a little less full than it’s been the last couple of days.
 Virtually no students on the bottom floor, just the regular old folks.
 Maybe it’s the time, 3:10pm.
 My favorite barista’s there.
 We haven’t talked at all except for ordering, but he’s a handsome young man, maybe 21, maybe 23, with long black hair, a beanie, and a Caffe Med shirt and skinny jeans.
 I like him because of how he treats the customers, especially the down and out.

-His afro’d colleague gets behind the counter, grabbing the last of his things to switch shifts.
+His colleague gets behind the counter, grabbing the last of his things to switch shifts.
 “All that I ask you is you make the team proud,” he tells him.
 Long-haired barista smiles and nods.

-Somehow this reminds me that the Caffe Med is up for sale, a fact that bums me out to no end.
+This reminds me that the Caffe Med is up for sale, a fact that bums me out to no end.
 I talked with the owner, Craig, a couple months ago, asking him about it because I saw it on a Facebook post or something and didn’t believe it.

 “Yep,” he said.